Get Carter: Critical response

 Steve Chibnall writes that "America was rather more used to hard-boiled storytelling" and that reviewers there were "more prepared than British criticism to treat Get Carter as a serious work", Pauline Kael admiring its "calculated soullessness" and wondering if it signalled a "new genre of virtuoso viciousness".
 US publication Box Office gave a cautiously approving review, describing the film as "nasty, violent and sexy all at once".
 It predicted that "It should please in the action market, but won't win any laurels for Caine although his portrayal of the vicious anti-hero impresses".
 The reviewer also opined that "Tighter editing would help considerably".
 Roger Ebert was less reserved in his praise, writing that "the movie has a sure touch".
 He noted the "proletarian detail" of the film which is "unusual in a British detective movie.
 Usually we get all flash and no humanity, lots of fancy camera tricks but no feel for the criminal strata of society".
 Of Caine's performance he wrote, "The character created by Caine is particularly interesting.
 He's tough and ruthless, but very quiet and charged with a terrible irony".
 Judith Crist in New York magazine gave a glowing review, saying "Michael Caine is superb, suave and sexy" and describing the film as "a hard, mean and satisfying zinger of the old tough-tec school done in frank contemporary terms".
 Variety also praised the film, saying it "not only maintains interest but conveys with rare artistry, restraint and clarity the many brutal, sordid and gamy plot turns".
 However, Jay Cocks writing in Time was disparaging, calling the film "a doggedly nasty piece of business" and comparing it unfavourably to Point Blank.
 The film appeared on several US critics' lists of best films of the year.

 In Michael Klinger's The Guardian obituary in 1989, Derek Malcolm remembered the film as "one of the most formidable British thrillers of its time".

 Box office

 Get Carter was a financial success, and according to Steve Chibnall its box office takings were "very respectable".
 On its opening week at ABC2 cinema at Shaftesbury Avenue, London, it broke the house record, taking £8,188.
 It out-performed Up Pompeii, which was showing in the larger ABC1.
 It also performed strongly when moved to the ABCs in Edgware and Fulham Road.
 On its general release in the North of England, Chibnall notes it had a "very strong first week", before an unseasonal heatwave damaged cinema attendance.
-Chibnall writes that "Interestingly, although [the film's] downbeat and unsentimental tone is now thought to express the mood of its times, the mass cinema audience preferred Love Story (Arthur Hiller 1970), which remained the most popular film in Britain throughout Get Carters run".
+Chibnall writes that "Interestingly, although [the film's] downbeat and unsentimental tone is now thought to express the mood of its times, the mass cinema audience preferred Love Story (1970), which remained the most popular film in Britain throughout Get Carters run".
 It was the sixth-most popular "general release" movie at the British box office in 1971.